rmeruliya/rmeruliya/README.md

 Hi,

-My name is Rohan I am a computer science student at university of Windsor interested in Programming especially backend development.
+My name is Rohan I am a computer science student at university of Windsor interested in Programming especially backend development and testing.
 Currenlty leetcoding to get better exposure of data structures and algorithms

 Work Experience: